 In order to ensure the predictability of distributions to the REIT's Unitholders, the REIT has established an active foreign exchange hedging program.
-Until February 2019 (included), the REIT is committed to sell €663,000 (on the average) at an average rate of 1.5091 and to receive \$1 million on a monthly basis.
-Approximately 60% of the contracts are forward contracts and 40% of the contracts are a combination of puts and calls.
-The contracts for the puts and calls were entered into at the beginning of 2015 when the market conditions were such that this strategy enabled the REIT to lock in a better rate than the one it would have had with forward contracts.
+As at December 31, 2016, the REIT was committed to sell €880,000 (on average) at an average rate of 1.4776 and to receive \$1.3 million on a monthly basis until the end of April 2019.